Canadian-Wildlife-Federation/CABD/cabd-database/barriers/cabd_data_updates/loading_scripts_readme.txt

 (2) Data source id (as a stable id from the data source you specified)

-(3) Fields for all your input datasets with a name like 'dups_<datasetid>', where field values representthe stable id from that source dataset for a duplicate point.
+(3) Fields for all your input datasets with a name like 'dups_<datasetid>', where field values represent the stable id from that source dataset for a duplicate point.

 (4) A "use for analysis" field which indicates whether the feature should be snapped to the hydro network.